Analytic solution to the dynamical friction acting on circularly moving perturbers: Conclusions

 \section{Conclusions}

 We have shown that the dynamical friction acting on circularly moving perturbers can be cast in a compact form easily amenable to numerical evaluations.
 Although we have focused on individual point mass perturbers and compact circular binaries in a gaseous environment, our analytical method is not restricted to these specific cases.
 It provide a versatile tool for exploring dynamical friction in different dynamical systems and environment so long as the typical size $R$ of the system satisfies $R \gtrsim GM/c_s^2$ (to ensure the validity of linear response theory).
+However, one should bear in mind that nonlinearities, which are neglected in our current approach, may result in a DF different from that obtained here \cite[see, e.g., ][for a nonlinear treatment of DF acting on an accreting body]{lee/stahler:2011}.

 Our analytical approach provides insights into the nature of dynamical friction for circular motions.
-In particular, it demonstrates the absence of a Coulomb (logarithmic) divergence in the supersonic steady-state and finite time perturbation regime, in contrast with three-dimensional simulations implementing the Li\'enard-Wiechert potentials.
-It also shows that, when the perturber is turned on at $t=0$ (finite time perturbation case), steady-state is achieved after one sound-crossing time.
+In particular, it recovers the Coulomb (logarithmic) divergence for supersonic motion in steady-state and finite time perturbation regime, in accordance with three-dimensional simulations implementing the Li\'enard-Wiechert potentials.
+However, we expect that the presence of a small-scale divergence critically depends on the $k$-dependence of the Green function at large wavenumbers.
+Therefore, what is true in the gaseous case may not hold for other media.
+Our analysis also shows that, when the perturber is turned on at $t=0$ (finite time perturbation case), steady-state is achieved after one sound-crossing time.
 This suggests that our steady-state solution should have interesting astrophysical applications.
 It could be relevant for the DF on galaxies moving near the gaseous cores of clusters of galaxies, or compact binaries in gaseous environments for instance.

-This work was supported in part by the Israel Science Foundation (ISF) grants no 2562/20 (VD) and 936/18 (AN).
+We thank anonymous referees for helpful reports.
+This work was supported in part by the Israel Science Foundation (ISF) grants no 2562/20 (VD and RB) and 936/18 (AN).

+The data that support the findings of this study are openly available at the following URL: \url{https://github.com/nyalothep/dynfricGas} .